juliangut/doctrine-manager-builder/README.md

 _doctrine-manager only allows named manager builders_

-## Migrating from 1.x
+## Migrating from 2.x

-* Minimum PHP version is now 8.0
-* Minimum doctrine/common dependency is now 3.0
-* Minimum doctrine/orm is now 2.13
+* Minimum doctrine/orm is now 2.19
-* Minimum doctrine/mongodb-odm is now 2.3
-* Configuration names have changed to camelCase
-* Caches must be instances of PSR6 instead of doctrine/cache
-* Auto generated caches are now always in-memory instances
-* MongoDBBuilder's `connection` configuration is now `client`
-* Annotation mapping is deprecated, migrate to Attribute mapping
+* Annotation mapping has been removed
 * YAML mapping for MongoDBBuilder has been removed

 ## Contributing